theatre-js/theatre/README.md

 **This is a work-in-progress** and we're actively working on getting it ready for public release, so please stay tuned :)

 Right now we have to partially replace two modules (the timeline data saver and the ui).
 Then `0.1` will be officially ready and we'll post installation instructions and tutorials.

+## License

+theatrejs will be free and open-source.
+We're discussing which open-source licensing model to choose, and whether to include a commercial license.